aadishj16/UrbanStay-Insights-Through-PowerBI/README.md

 # UrbanStay-Insights-Through-PowerBI

-"🏙️ Explored NYC Airbnb Data with Power BI!
-Analyzed room types, neighborhood trends, and average prices.
-Revealed top-rated neighborhood group.
-Valuable insights for travelers and hosts. 📊🏠 #DataAnalysis #AirbnbNYC #PowerBI"
+Dive into the data-driven exploration of New York City's Airbnb landscape with my project, "UrbanStay Insights."
+Leveraging the analytical prowess of Power BI, this endeavor uncovers key trends encompassing room types, neighborhood preferences, average pricing dynamics, and the most acclaimed neighborhood group.
+Join me in navigating this captivating journey to gain deeper insights into the pulse of NYC's short-term rentals. #DataAnalysis #AirbnbTrends #PowerBI